pranshubisht9/ketto.org/README.md

 # ketto.org (Clone)

-Project-1: make a clone of https://www.ketto.org/ site
+Project: Make a clone of https://www.ketto.org/ site

 In this colaboratory project we have tried to make a look alike clone of Ketto.org Website.
 With our efforts and the technology stack, that we have learned till now in Unit-2 in Masai School, we were able to clone the front end with similar looks and features.